 more

-led by Felix Schönbrodt (LMU Open Science Center), Volker Schallehn, Andrea Dorner, Vanessa Gabriel (LMU University Library), Dr. Veit Schwab and Dr. Anna Pahl (LMU Unit for Research Funding)
+by Felix Schönbrodt (LMU Open Science Center), Volker Schallehn, Andrea Dorner, Vanessa Gabriel (LMU University Library), Dr. Veit Schwab and Dr. Anna Pahl (LMU Unit for Research Funding)

 more